-Friday, March 12, 2021
+Date: Friday, March 8th

 Entrance into the Cutting Edge Program require that the student:

 Students are encouraged to apply at least one year in advance.
 September 1st - November 30th (one year prior to entry).
 If the student wants to be admitted for Fall 2025, they should apply in the Summer or Fall of 2024.
-Student who interview will be notified of admittance status in February.
+Students who interview will be notified of admittance status in February.

 Applications should include the following:

-New Cutting Edge students take courses that assist in the transition to college, specifically addressing social aspects of college.
+Cutting Edge students take courses that assist in the transition to college, specifically addressing social aspects of college.
 These courses include: